tekknolagi/tekknolagi.github.com/_posts/2025-07-02-class-distribution.md

 ---
-title: "ClassDistribution is really neat"
+title: "ClassDistribution from S6 JIT is really neat"
 layout: post
 ---